 Connectivity vs productivity

 Let’s start with the irrefutable: for optimal happiness, or even close enough to it for us to be content, we need our bodies and minds to be working well.
 We can choose to eat the right foods, and we can make the decision to exercise in order to maintain physical strength and balance.

-But in this ever complex world of 24/7 connectivity, it’s not so simple folks.
+It would seem that in this ever complex world of 24/7 digital connectivity, that it may not be so simple.
 Many of us are seeing the benefits of our efforts compromised by our inability to get a proper night’s sleep.
 According to the experts, staying alert for 17 hours a day results in the performance equivalent of being 0.05% drunk the following day.
 We’re not going to be at our productive best when we’re blowing .05% are we?
 We may think we are, but..no.

-In order to feel completely rested in the morning, we require both REM and Non-REM stages of sleep.
+In order to feel completely rested in the morning, we require both REM and Non REM stages of sleep.
 REM sleep should come and go, and is known to be responsible for that fully-refreshed feeling we (occasionally) get after waking from a good night’s rest.

-During Non-REM, our bodies produce growth hormone and cellular repair is taking place.
+During Non-REM, our bodies produce human growth hormone and cellular repair is taking place.
 These stages of sleep occur when the right conditions are present.
 And this is where hormones play a very important role.

-2 X Hormones with an opposite agenda
+Two Hormones with an opposite agenda

 Hormones are part of our design.
 They transmit messages around our bodies like an internal postal service.
 But it turns out that two of these hormones have opposite agendas and could in fact be ruining our chances of happiness.

-“Great- so what can go wrong with that?”
+“Great, so what can go wrong with that?”

 Melatonin has an antagonistic effect on Cortisol.
 This means that when Melatonin is released at night it pushes away any residual Cortisol, or at least enough of it to create the right environment for sleep.